timmyd7777/SSCore/SSData/Stars/README.md

 **Revision History**

-Version 1.0 (27 Mar 2020): initial version
+- Version 1.0 (27 Mar 2020): initial version
-Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.
+- Version 1.2 (6 Apr 2020): Moved comments from CSV file header into this README.
-Version 1.3 (3 Apr 2021): Fixed bad data for Sigma Dra, e Eri, and HIP 113020.
+- Version 1.3 (3 Apr 2021): Fixed bad data for Sigma Dra, e Eri, and HIP 113020.
-Version 1.4 (11 Apr 2021): Added names for Luyten 726-8 A & B, moved many names in the GJ column to the name column.
+- Version 1.4 (11 Apr 2021): Added names for Luyten 726-8 A & B, moved many names in the GJ column to the name column.
+- Version 2.0 (4 May 2021): Added binary star orbital data from WDS, variable star data from GCVS.
+Fixed a few common names assigned to the wrong stars.

 Names.csv
 ---------